Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: The mean nodal volume for invariant smooth fields on Riemannian homogeneous spaces

-\begin{remark} Thus, in the unit provided by the volume of an elementary cell, the density of the zero-set in an invariant field depends only on the dimension of the source and target spaces, and \emph{not on the group acting}.
-Of course the group structure is quite relevant for determining the appropriate unit, as we saw. \end{remark}
+\begin{rema} It is the left-hand side of \eqref{theoreme} that makes it natural to interpret $\mathcal{V}(\mathbf{\Phi})$ as a volume unit.
+It should be put in print that \eqref{theoreme} says that when expressed in the natural volume unit for $\mathbf{\Phi}$, the density of the zero-set for $\mathbf{\Phi}$ depends only on the dimension of the source and target spaces, and \emph{not on the group acting}. \end{rema}